 ISPA President Ryan Trainer estimates that a modest fee could be collected at the retail level.
 The organization hopes to examine the idea and determine what such a fee might cost the public.

 An upcoming Expo scheduled for March 14-17 in Indianapolis is where proposed legislation is intended to be shared by the industry trade association in additional regional membership meetings are set for the weeks ahead.

-New legislation would begin with the U.S. Consumer Product Safety Commission working on setting up a product safety standard on the national level for sale, processing, and uniformed labeling of used and renovated mattresses.
-Currently states have different ways of handling the mattress issues because no current national standard is in place allowing ruthless renovators, unscrupulous retailers, and consumer dumping to run rapid nationwide.
+The new legislation would begin with the U.S. Consumer Product Safety Commission working on setting up a product safety standard on the national level for sale, processing, and uniformed labeling of used and renovated mattresses.
+Currently, states have different ways of handling the mattress issues because no current national standard is in place allowing ruthless renovators, unscrupulous retailers, and consumer dumping to run rapidly nationwide.

 The new recycling program would function along with federal oversight from the U.S. Commerce secretary, and would also supply “an industry-led, efficient solution to the challenge of recycling used mattresses,” ISPA said.

 Once a national measure is passed, the national recycling program would only begin after industry members have been able to state their opinions on the planned national recycling solution and have voted on the proposal through a bedding industry-wide referendum.

 Approximately 7 years ago there were but a handful of legitimate mattress recovery and recycling operations and today the number has increased to nearly 30.
 This has been something that ISPA has encouraged.